Healthdirect Free Australian health advice you can count on.

 Other causes

-Arthritis can also cause pain in the heel.
+Arthritis can cause pain in your heel.

 Other common causes of heel pain may be: